Media Resources Library@TCC

 the selection, preview, licensing, and purchase of audio visual

 media for the college.
+Please contact your campus librarians for help or questions.
 Faculty may reserve media for classroom

 or off-campus use.